ClimateMind/climatemind-backend/docs/README.md

 ## Backend Debugging

 The app can be debugged using pdb.
-You can do this two ways.
+You can do this several ways.

 1. Use Postman to test the API without a front-end instance
 2. Use the front-end instance to interact with the API
+3. Run specific `pytest` unit test inside the backend container `docker exec -it climatemind-backend_web_1 pytest -xs --pdb YOURTEST`

 For either test, you need to add a breakpoint() into the code where you want the application to pause for debugging.